Calm Down (Rema song)

 "Calm Down" is a song by Nigerian singer Rema, from his debut studio album Rave & Roses (2022).
-It was released on 11 February 2022, through Jonzing World and Mavin as the album's second single.
+It was released on 11 February 2022 through Jonzing World, Mavin, and Interscope Records as the album's second single.
 The song charted across Europe, reaching number one on the Belgian Ultratop 50, Dutch Top 40 and Dutch Single Top 100.
+In the United Kingdom, "Calm Down" peaked at number three on the UK Singles Chart and spent 27 non-consecutive weeks in the top ten of the chart.